awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/helm_root/install_kube_ops_view.md

 A successful execution of the command will display the set of resources created and will prompt some advice asking you to use `kubectl proxy` and a local URL for the service.
 Given we are using the type LoadBalancer for our service, we can disregard this; Instead we will point our browser to the external load balancer.

 {{% notice warning %}}
 Monitoring and visualization shouldn't be typically be exposed publicly unless the service is properly secured and provide methods for authentication and authorization.
-You can still deploy kube-ops-view using a Service of type **ClusterIP** by removing the  `--set service.type=LoadBalancer` section and using `kubectl proxy`
+You can still deploy kube-ops-view using a Service of type **ClusterIP** by removing the  `--set service.type=LoadBalancer` section and using `kubectl proxy`.
+Kube-ops-view does also [support Oauth 2](https://github.com/hjacobs/kube-ops-view#configuration)
 {{% /notice %}}

 To check the chart was installed successfully: